Skip main menu

 Will I need to speak Danish before arriving in Denmark?

 However, most healthcare roles require a certain level of Danish proficiency.
-In most cases, Danish classes are provided free of charge by your new employer as part of your contract.
-Sometimes a contract even includes a language course for your spouse, and the municipality will offer your children special support when they start in daycare or school.
+In most cases, language training are provided free of charge by your new employer as part of your contract.
+Sometimes a contract also includes language training for your spouse, and the municipality will offer your children special support when they start in daycare or school.

 If you have questions